 For all these reasons, there are a few important points to keep in mind to ensure outstanding connectivity levels, and therefore application performance across all devices - from clinical apparatus to everyday smartphones and tablets.

-1 - First and foremost: acquire the right devices
+3 - Acquire the right devices

 When purchasing clinical and other technological devices, a common mistake we observe is machinery being acquired without first consulting with the IT department.
 This is probably related to the unwarrantedly low position IT often occupies in the hospital hierarchy - which sees physicians at the top of the totem pole followed by clinical personnel and admin.